Upper-West CHP TAP Events

 - Webinar: CHP in Health Care Industry, February 26, 2019

-Combined heat and power is a great opportunity to reduce energy costs, save money and improve the resilience of hospitals.
+CHP is a great opportunity to reduce energy costs, save money, and improve the resilience of hospitals.
 On this webinar, participants learned about these CHP benefits, federally funded engineering services, case studies, and opportunities for hospitals.

 - Webinar: CHP for the Modern Oilfield, September 13, 2018

 The oilfield is evolving to exploit the many advantages of electrification, automation, and other technological advances to reduce costs, enhance safety, and improve efficiency.
 The electrified oilfield presents enormous opportunity to realize value from on-site power generation using locally-produced natural gas.
-Combined heat and power (CHP) provides both electric power and thermal energy (heat) from a single on-site source for the production facilities.
+CHP provides both electric power and thermal energy (heat) from a single on-site source for the production facilities.
 HARC Research Scientist Carolyn LaFleur, P.E., presented on this no-cost, one-hour webinar.

 - Energy Exchange/Better Buildings Summit, August 21-23, 2018, Cleveland, OH

-The US Department of Energy’s Better Buildings Summit is one of the premier events for energy professionals to engage with one another and explore and share innovative strategies, emerging technologies, financing trends, and much more.
-For 2018, the Summit was held with DOE’s annual Energy Exchange, focused on federal facility energy management, to provide greater access to technical discussions and training while also providing the great panel sessions, keynote speakers, and networking opportunities attendees expect at the Summit.
+The U.S. Department of Energy’s Better Buildings Summit is one of the premier events for energy professionals to engage with one another and explore and share innovative strategies, emerging technologies, financing trends, and much more.
+For 2018, the U.S. Department of Energy held the Summit with its annual Energy Exchange, focused on federal facility energy management, to provide greater access to technical discussions and training while also providing the great panel sessions, keynote speakers, and networking opportunities attendees expect at the Summit.

 - Webinar: CHP in the Hospitality Industry, July 24, 2018

-Combined heat and power (or cogeneration) is a great opportunity to reduce energy costs, save money, and improve the resilience of the hospitality industry.
+CHP is a great opportunity to reduce energy costs, save money, and improve the resilience of the hospitality industry.
 During natural disaster events and major power outages, it is vital that the hospitality industry can maintain safe operations for its guests.
-The Department of Energy’s Upper-West CHP Technical Assistance Partnership led this webinar on the opportunities and applications for CHP in the hospitality sector.
+The Upper-West CHP TAP led this webinar on the opportunities and applications for CHP in the hospitality sector.